sanjayrakshit/implement_ml_algo/README.md

 * If it is the loss you're calculating, then you should minimize it by going in the opposite direction(-ve sign while updating) of the gradient.
 However, if it is something you're maximizing, then you should go in the direction(+ve sign while updating) of the gradient
 * Drawing the decision surface is not mandatory but it is fun to visulaize it.
 The same can be achieved with some metrics if the decision surface is complex

 **Note:** *This repo is not a display of my skillset as a Machine Learning engineer.
 It was purely made for fun and to understand the algorithms better.
-Normally, there would be more complex steps involved in an end-to-end ML pipeline and I haven't even scratched the sruface in this repository.*
+Normally, there would be more complex steps involved in an end-to-end ML pipeline and I haven't even scratched the surface in this repository.*

 ## Algorithms